 For Model permissions, Django will create permissions in the form 'appname.permissionname_modelname' for each model.
 If you have an app called 'drivers' with the Car model then one permission would be 'drivers.delete_car'.
 The permissions that Django automatically creates will be create, change, and delete.Read permission is not included in CRUD operation.Django decided to change CRUD's 'update' to 'change' for some reason.
-To add more permissions to a model, say read permissions, you use the Meta class:
+You can use the metaclass to add more permissions to a model.:

 class Book( models.Model ): # model stuff here class Meta: permissions = ( ( "read_book", "Can read book" ), )

 Permissions is a set of tuples, where the tuple items are the permission as described above and a description of that permission.

 Finally, to check permissions, you can use has_perm:

 obj.has_perm( 'drivers.read_car' )

 Where obj is either a User or Group instance.

 Here is some example which is used to check permissions 'perms' of a model object called entity in the app